 I was on my own in the car, so I was listening to a podcast, a TED Radio Hour podcast, to be specific, and I heard about a wonderful thing.

 There is a person named John Koenig who created an online dictionary of words that he has come up with to describe particular facets of the human emotional experience that are not easily described in standard English.

-- This talk helped to remind me that wallowing is normal and we can do it confidently knowing that others have wallowed before.
+This talk helped to remind me that wallowing is normal and we can do it confidently knowing that others have wallowed before.
 (Wallowing is not to be confused with depression.
-Depression is a real chemical imbalance that I have experience with.
+Depression is a real disorder with which I have experience.
 It should be treated with care and addressed by doctors and given support through with loved ones)

-So, my goal in this portion of my blog is to pick a new word every few days or so from the Dictionary of Obscure Sorrows and match it with a story and a photograph.
-If I can, I will use my own photography, if not I will use a stock photo.
-I’ll try to let you know which it is.
+So, my goal in this portion of my blog is to pick a new word every week or so from the Dictionary of Obscure Sorrows and match it with a story and a photograph.

 Once I pick a word, I’ll write a story.
 Most of them will be true.
 Some will be slightly fictionalized.

 Without further ado, here is my first week’s post on a word from the Dictionary of Obscure Sorrows, words created and defined by John Koenig.

 n. a kind of melancholic trance in which you become completely absorbed in vivid sensory details—raindrops skittering down a window, tall trees leaning in the wind, clouds of cream swirling in your coffee—briefly soaking in the experience of being alive, an act that is done purely for its own sake